 Is it because you’re making their lives better?
 Then, make your referral pitch about that.

 What is it that they love you for?
-Ask them to share that message with their circle, and give them the prompts and tools they need to make that happen.
+Ask them to share that message with their circle and on 3rd party review sites like G2 and Trust Pilot..
+You can even give them the prompts and tools they need to make that happen.

 Diving into the Sinek point again, why are your customers sticking with you?

 In some rare cases, it’s because they don’t have a choice.
 I’m looking at you AT&T and Comcast.

 If they had a choice, they would be gone.
 If this is the case, you have bigger problems than growth.

 In other rare cases, it’s because of habit.
 Some people buy Wonder bread because they always have.
 It’s the package they look for, they grab it while in the store, and never really think about it.

 In most cases today, customer retention happens because of the experience and value the product or service provides.

 So, let me ask you again, why are your customers staying with you?